ewolff/microservice/HOW-TO-RUN.md

 using e.g. `docker exec -it ms_catalog_1 /bin/sh` or execute
 command using `docker exec ms_catalog_1 /bin/ls`.

+You can access:

+* The application through Zuul at http://localhost:8080/
+* The Eureka dashboard at http://localhost:8761/
+* The Hystrix dashboard at http://localhost:8989/

 You can terminate all containers using `docker-compose down`.